cr8ivecodesmith/djdraft/README.md

 The (D)jango (R)ESTFramework (A)pp(F)u (T)emplate

-An opinionated Django starter template with sane defaults.
+An opinionated Django starter template with sane defaults and saves you time.

+- Uses the latest (or tries) package versions
+- Made a lot of assumptions
 - Runs on Docker
 - Has settings for `prod` and `dev` environments
 - Uses Bootstrap+Material design for starter template
 - PostgreSQL for Database
 - Configured Celery with RabbitMQ as broker
 - Redis and Nginx configuration included

-Currently using the latest version of Django.
-Configured to run on Docker with celery.
+- Perfect for both hobby and production projects

 ## Requirements